As a service, the University Bible Church College Group provides free rides between church and the UCLA dorms!

 - to teach the life skill of “how to handle oneself in a kitchen!”

-Fall, Winter, and Spring quarter, we provide rides to and from the De Neve turnaround at the UCLA dorms for Friday night (7 PM) and Sunday service (11 AM).
+Fall, Winter, and Spring quarter, we provide rides to and from the De Neve turnaround at the UCLA dorms for Sunday service (11 AM).

 Drop Off • De Neve turnaround, throughout Westwood